robertpiosik/CodeWebChat/README.md

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

-**Four points why go non-agentic**
+### Five points why go non-agentic

+- **Time and money saving.** There is no orchiestrated planning or file lookups.
+No more idle waiting long minutes—get the job done in a single-turn.
 - **Great software is a chain of carefully considered decisions.** Because LLMs can't truly reason and don't know their own limitations, over-delegating decision-making may create hard-to-debug weak links and impair our own abilities in creating strong ones.
-- **Programming is about building mental models.** Being right about what to show to the model leads to predictability of its outputs—acquire a skill of the AI era, move fast and save money.
+- **Programming is about building mental models.** Being close to the code makes you confident about what to send to the model—resulting in predictability of its outputs.
 - **Context once polluted, won't recover.** When the model isn't getting your intent on first try, a conversation only makes it more confused and erroneous.
-You're always better off adjusting context, instructions and starting afresh—without an unproductive back-and-forth.
+You're always better off adjusting context, instructions and starting afresh.
-- **Agents become expensive and get lost.** Although they seem a joy to work with in smaller projects; with ever-increasing complexity of real-world codebases, they start requiring excessive context lengths for the most capable models and may still arrive at a dead end.
+- **Coding agents become expensive and get lost.** Although they seem a joy to work with in smaller projects; with ever-increasing complexity of real-world codebases, they start requiring excessive context lengths, the most capable models and may still arrive at dead ends.

-**Guiding principles**
+### Guiding principles

 - Initialize chatbots—don't scrape responses
 - Free forever—community effort
 - Privacy first—operates locally
 - Lightweight—1MB of code

-**CWC is for you if you're**
+### CWC is for you if you're

 - an experienced developer working on a large codebase
 - a student or hobbyist on a budget